Bandits: AKA Bold/Bandit.

 Photo #2.
 Cinnamon Albino Bandit male that hatched in 2013.
 You can see other Cinnamom males posted below.

-2-3 months old - INCREDIBLE MALE !!
-TOP COLOR & CONTRAST !!
+SHE HAS OUR "BROAD STRIPED" GENETICS IN HER !!
+OUTSTANDING COLOR & CONTRAST !!
 50% possible het Cinnamon albino.